AlistairB/alistairb.github.io/_posts/2021-01-31-haskell-on-google-cloud-is-great.md

 [AWS Lambda](https://aws.amazon.com/lambda/) allows you to run a function in the cloud without having to worry about how it is hosted, or how it integrates with other AWS services.
 With a bit of config you can configure a whole host of integrations or scaling options and AWS will make it happen.

-Lambda is somewhat contraversial amoung developers in my experience.
+Lambda is somewhat controversial among developers in my experience.
 It doesn't always live up to its motto of `Run code without thinking about servers or clusters`.
 Nonetheless, I think it does have a good niche and can be very useful.

 Unfortunately Haskell is not directly supported by Lambda.
 It does support [custom runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) and there [are](https://hackage.haskell.org/package/serverless-haskell) [tools](https://theam.github.io/aws-lambda-haskell-runtime/) for using Haskell on Lambda.

-Addmittedly, I have not actually used these Haskell on Lambda solutions, but I believe they take more manual effort to set up and use.
-This to my mind takes away a lot of simplicity benefits of using Lambda.
+Admittedly, I have not actually used these Haskell on Lambda solutions, but I believe they take more manual effort to set up and use.
+This to my mind takes away a lot of the simplicity benefits of using Lambda.

 ## GCP + Haskell